RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon New paper on arXiv: [_The matrix-vector complexity of $Ax=b$_](https://arxiv.org/abs/2602.04842)!

-- \newicon [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952) was accepted to SIMAX!
+- [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952) was accepted to SIMAX!

 - I wrote a short article on trace estimation lower bounds.
 Read it [here](https://randnla.github.io/trace-lower-bound)!

-- I'll be giving a talk on Low-Rank Approximation at the WSU Graduate Research Seminar.
-Thanks to \akash for inviting me out!

 $\phantom{.}$

 \begin{dropdown}{_Old News_}

 October 2025:

+- I'll be giving a talk on Low-Rank Approximation at the WSU Graduate Research Seminar.
+Thanks to \akash for inviting me out!

 - [_Debiasing Polynomial and Fourier Regression_](https://arxiv.org/abs/2508.05920) was accepted to SOSA 2026!
 I presented a [poster](/assets/unbiasedPolysSimons2025poster.pdf) about it at the Simons [Workshop on Linear Systems and Eigenvalue Problems](https://simons.berkeley.edu/workshops/linear-systems-eigenvalue-problems/schedule).